List of Casualty specials: EastEnders special

 To celebrate 25 years of BBC soap opera EastEnders, five members of the Casualty cast filmed a special to congratulate them.
 The special was first shown during EastEnders Live: The Aftermath, a live show broadcast following EastEnders' live episode.
 Michael French, who appears in Casualty as Nick Jordan, stars in the special and gives a nod to his EastEnders character, David Wicks, in a scene.

 Blue Peter special

 In an episode of children's television show Blue Peter, first broadcast on 10 March 2010, presenter Joel Defries visits the set of Casualty.
 An official episode synopsis stated that Defries would reenact a scene from the show.

 Back to Ours

 "Back to Ours" is an online special which coincides with the show celebrating 30 years in production.
 Back to Ours, a concept based on Gogglebox and first adopted by EastEnders, features actors Derek Thompson (Charlie Fairhead) and Cathy Shipton (Lisa "Duffy" Duffin) watching a selection of their "most memorable scenes".
 The special was announced on 18 August 2016 and was released two days later.
 In the special, the actors discuss Casualty being debated in the House of Commons as well as Hollywood actress Kate Winslet's guest appearance in 1993.

+Our Holby City

+"Our Holby City" is a 13 minute special released on 29 March 2022 exploring Holby City.
+Casualty actors George Rainsford (Ethan Hardy) and Michael Stevenson (Iain Dean) speak with Holby City co-stars Jaye Jacobs (Donna Jackson) and Alex Walkinshaw (Adrian "Fletch" Fletcher) about their experiences working on the show.
+The special was released on the same day that the final episode of Holby City was broadcast.